-Today is World Mental Health Day, so we’re taking a closer look at one of the most common dog anxiety problems: separation anxiety.
+We are taking a closer look at one of the most common dog anxiety problems: separation anxiety and how you can help your dog feel more happy, home alone.

 What is separation anxiety?